 Carefully selected tenants

-Our Letting Only service includes marketing the property and carrying out viewings leading to the introduction and referencing of prospective tenants.
+Our property letting service includes marketing the property and carrying out viewings leading to the introduction and referencing of a prospective tenant.
 This proving satisfactory, we will then go ahead and prepare the Tenancy Agreement.
 Following this, the first month's rent will be collected and credited to the Landlord less our agreed fee.
 Managing the tenancy, including the maintenance and rent collection, will then be the responsibility of the landlord.

 Preparing the property

-Gardens should be left neat, tidy and rubbish free, with any lawns cut.
+Gardens should be neat, tidy and rubbish free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
-However, few tenants are experienced gardeners and, if you value your garden or if it is particularly large, you may wish us to arrange visits by our regular gardener.
+However, few tenants are experienced gardeners and, if you value your garden - or if it is particularly large - you may wish to arrange visits by our regular gardener.

-At the commencement of the tenancy the property must be in a thoroughly clean condition and, at the end of each tenancy, it is the tenants’ responsibility to leave the property in a similar condition.
-Where they fail to do so, cleaning will be arranged at their expense.
+At the commencement of the tenancy the property must be in a thoroughly clean condition and at the end of each tenancy it is the tenant's responsibility to leave the property in a similar condition - allowing for reasonable wear and tear.

-It is helpful if you leave information for the tenants.
+It is helpful if you leave information for the tenant.
 For example, how to operate the central heating and hot water system, washing machine, alarm system and the day refuse is collected etc…

 You should ensure that you are suitably covered for letting under both your buildings and contents insurance.
 Failure to inform your insurers may invalidate your policies.
-We can provide information about Landlords Legal Protection, Rent Guarantee Cover and Landlords Contents and Buildings Insurance if required.
+We can provide information about Landlords Legal Protection, Rent Guarantee Cover and Landlords Contents and Buildings Insurance.

 When resident in the UK it is entirely the Landlord’s responsibility to inform the HMRC of rental income received and to pay any tax due.
 When a landlord is resident outside the UK during a tenancy, an exemption certificate from HMRC will be required before rental income can be received without deduction of tax at source by the letting agency.

-It is most important that an Inventory & Schedule of Condition be prepared in order to avoid misunderstanding or dispute at the end of a tenancy.
+It is most important that an Inventory & Schedule of Condition is prepared in order to avoid misunderstanding or dispute at the end of a tenancy.
 Without such safeguards, it will be impossible for the landlord to prove any loss, damage or significant deterioration of the property or contents - other than fair wear and tear.

 What is an Assured Shorthold Tenancy?

 Most tenancies will automatically be Assured Shorthold Tenancies (AST), provided the rent is under £100,000 a year and the property is let to private individuals.
 Tenancies are usually granted for an initial fixed term of either 6 or 12 months.
-When the fixed term has expired, the Landlord is able to regain possession of the property provided he has given two months written notice to the tenant to coincide with the end of the Tenancy Agreement.
+When the fixed term has expired, the Landlord is able to regain possession of the property after two months written notice have been given to the tenant to coincide with the end of the Tenancy Agreement.
 In addition, if the tenant owes at least two months or eight weeks rent on the property the landlord can apply through the Court to seek a possession order.